pranitg10/EDA-Level-1-Analysis-of-Bank-Customer-Churn/README.md

-# Bank Churn Data - EDA Level 1 Analysis
+# EDA Level 1 Analysis of Bank Customer Churn

 This project focuses on performing a Level 1 Exploratory Data Analysis (EDA) on the Bank Churn dataset to understand key customer behaviors and factors associated with attrition.

 # Dataset